jvs/knives/README.md

 - If a player other than the banker holds the **Ghost of the strong suit**, they are the **shadow banker** (secret partner)
 - The shadow banker's identity is discovered during play when the Ghost is revealed
 - The banker may announce they are playing solo if they wish, but this helps the defenders
-- The banker and shadow banker **combine their won tricks** to count stars together at the end of the round
+- The banker and shadow banker **combine their won tricks** to count coins together at the end of the round
 - If the banker has the Ghost, they play solo (no partner)

 ## Special Card Abilities

-### Joker

-- Can be played at any time (no need to follow suit)
-- Always wins the trick
-- When led: The trick has no leading suit, all players may play any card

 ### Ghost

 - If a Ghost and King of the **same suit** are played in the same trick, the Ghost outranks the King
 - The Ghost of the strong suit identifies the shadow banker

-### Thief
+### Cat of Clubs

-- If you play a Thief and **no other player** plays a Thief that trick, you lead the next trick (regardless of who won)
+- When you play the Cat of Clubs, you lead the next trick (regardless of who wins the current trick)
-- If multiple Thieves are played, they cancel each other out
 - Has no effect on the final (6th) trick

+### Dance of Diamonds

+- Select one other player to swap a card with
+- Each of you selects a card from your hand and exchanges them face-down
+- Has no effect on the final (6th) trick

+### Hound of Hearts

+- Select one other player
+- They must reveal one card of their choice from their hand to all players

+### Snitch of Spades

+- Name one non-ghost card (e.g., "King of Hearts")
+- If any player has that card, they must reveal it to all players

 ## Playing Tricks